-The Council is the administering authority for the Shetland Islands Council Local Government Pension Scheme, which has a statutory requirement to prepare a separate annual report and accounts.
-The 2017/18 report can be accessed on the Council's website at: http://www.shetland.gov.uk/about_finances/.
+The Council is the administering authority for the Shetland Islands Council Local Government Pension Scheme, which has prepared a separate set of annual accounts for 2017/18.

-The impact of the Local Government Pension Scheme and Teachers' Superannuation Scheme on the Council's accounts has been disclosed in Notes 26 and 27 to the accounts.
+The impact of the Local Government Pension Scheme and Teachers' Superannuation Scheme on the Council's accounts has been disclosed in Notes 27 and 28 to the accounts.

 The pension liabilities continue to outstrip pension assets and as such the net pension liability for the Council is £165.2m as at 31 March 2018 (£229.7m at 31 March 2017).
 This figure represents the amount that actuaries estimate that Shetland Islands Council will have to pay out in future years for all pension entitlements earned by current and previous staff up and until 31 March 2018.